doomercto/doomsday-diary/README.md

 # The Doomsday Diary

-The Doomsday Diary is our submission for the Onchain Summer Buildathon, backed by Coinbase to inspire creativity and community engagement all summer long.
-Created by the $DOOMER community, we're competing in the Social track, aiming to create a viral onchain social experience.
+The Doomsday Diary is DOOMER's submission for the Onchain Summer Buildathon.
+We are competing in the Social track, aiming to create a viral onchain social experience that inspires community engagement all summer long and beyond.

 ## What is The Doomsday Diary?